-Jade refers, actually, to two chemically different stones: jadeite, a pyroxene or a silica-bearing mineral, and nephrite, an amphibole, or a ferro-magnesium silicate.
+However, the word 'jade' actually refers to two chemically different stones: jadeite, a pyroxene or a silica-bearing mineral, and nephrite, an amphibole, or a ferro-magnesium silicate.
 Although different, they share many common characteristics.
-The Chinese were aware of the difference by the mid-1700's while, in Europe, the technical differences were first published in 1863.
-We regard both forms simply as "jade."

 Apart from its technical aspects, however, there is a magic about the stone that inspired cultures as diverse as the Chinese, the Mayans, even the court of Czarist Russia.
 Its charms elude precise definition; jade reveals itself in the language of myth and legend.